thegreenwebfoundation/gaw-plugin-cloudflare-workers/README.md

 # Grid-aware Websites - Cloudflare Workers Plugin

-This plugin provides some useful functions that can be used when setting up the [`grid-aware websites`](/README.md) library using [Cloudflare Workers](https://workers.cloudflare.com/).
+This plugin provides some useful functions that can be used when setting up the [`@greenweb/grid-aware websites`](/thegreenwebfoundation/grid-aware-websites/README.md) library using [Cloudflare Workers](https://workers.cloudflare.com/).

-After you have installed the `grid-aware-websites` package ([see steps](/README.md#installing-this-library)), you can use this plugin to:
+After you have installed the `@greenweb/grid-aware-websites` package ([see steps](/thegreenwebfoundation/grid-aware-websites/README.md)), you can use this plugin to:

 - Fetch the location of a user based on `cf` header values that are sent along in each Cloudflare request.